 Variety is the spice of life at Yoga Loft, the Queen’s Park studio ordinarily offering a choice of Hatha, Ashtanga, vinyasa, and Iyengar, as well as beginners’ courses.
 During Lockdown 2, you can stream from the studio or from teachers’ own homes from £8 per class.

 Yoga on the Lane

 While you might not be packing the underfloor heating this Dalston studio is known for, the welcome is still very warm from Yoga on the Lane’s friendly instructors.
-The practice is conducted over Zoom while the studio remains closed and will set you back a tenner.
 This studio specializes in dynamic vinyasa yoga, a good entry point for any lockdown newbies to yoga.

 CLICK HERE For More Course Inclusions and Our June Main Event